- Investment Case

 - Do not give out or confirm any personal information.

 - If you have a conversation with someone, make sure you record the name of the person and organisation who contacted you – name, telephone number and web address if possible.

-If you think you may have been targeted, report the matter to the FCA as soon as possible.
-Further information can be found on the FCA’s website http://www.fca.org.uk or by calling their consumer helpline on 0800 111 6768 from the UK or +44 20 7066 1000 from outside the UK.
-You should also notify Informa’s registrar Computershare by calling +44 (0)370 707 1679.
+If you think you have been targeted, you should report the matter to the FCA as soon as possible via their online form at https://www.fca.org.uk/consumers/scams/report-scam or by calling their consumer helpline on 0800 111 6768 from the UK or +44 20 7066 1000 from outside the UK.

 Tips on protecting your shareholding: